-one of the main graphic elements in the campus rebrand was the icon shown above, which was also used as the [new] tagline, “be what the world needs” on various marketing collateral. in other words, this icon was about to be extremely recognizable.
+one of the main graphic elements in the campus rebrand was the icon shown above, which was also used as the [new] tagline, “be what the world needs” on various marketing collateral.

-when the final design was legible in both colour instances to accommodate a variety of cover artwork, it was done.
+When the final design was legible in both colour instances to accommodate a variety of cover artwork, it was done.

 ——